 The Big 4 pattern companies –Butterick, McCalls, Simplicity, and Vogue– draft their patterns for a B cup?!

-Then, depending on the silhouette, you may have to do a Small Bust Adjustment (SBA) or a Full Bust Adjustment (FBA).
-A SBA removes fullness and a FBA adds fullness to the bust area.
+In addition, depending on the silhouette, you may have to do a Small Bust Adjustment (SBA) or a Full Bust Adjustment (FBA).
+A SBA removes fullness while a FBA adds fullness to the bust area.

-Pro tip: Many patterns from the Big 4 pattern companies now offer a range of cup sizes in one pattern.
+Sew easy tip: Many patterns from the Big 4 pattern companies now offer a range of cup sizes in one pattern.
 In other words, they are kind enough to do the SBA or FBA for you.
 Just keep in mind that when choosing your pattern size with these types of patterns, do NOT use your bra size as the guide.
-Instead, follow their direction for choosing your pattern size!
+Instead, follow their directions for choosing your pattern size!

 Two-Piece Dress: Top & Skirt

-And if a pattern is a two-piece dress, which is just a skirt and top, then use your high bust or full bust to choose your starting pattern size.
+If a pattern is a two-piece dress, which is just a skirt and top, then use your HIGH bust measurement to choose your starting pattern size.

 Because it is so much less frustrating to adjust waist and hip than it is to fuss with the fit at the neckline, shoulders, chest, and armholes!

-To choose your starting pattern size for skirts, use your full hip measurement.
+To choose your starting pattern size for FITTED skirts, use your full hip measurement.